jgerhart/Secronom-Zombies/secronom/README.txt

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

---> V1.9 - Currently working on the hivemind. <--
+--> V1.9 - Currently working on the hivemind and the flesh base. <--

 #  TILESET REWORKS (if possible)